-The recent deaths of Black Americans at the hands of police and others have once again pushed the US to reckon with systemic racism that dates back to the founding of this country.
+The recent violence and deaths of Black Americans at the hands of police and others have once again pushed the US to reckon with systemic racism that dates back to the founding of this country.

 With being upfront about the fact that systemic racism is so expansive and deep-rooted that no guide will be able to accurately depict the hundreds of years of injustice it’s caused Black people in the US.
 But let’s start by getting on the same page about what defines systemic racism.
 It refers to systems and practices that create and maintain racial inequality.
 Even though slavery was officially abolished in the 1860s, racism and discrimination have continued to persist throughout nearly every facet of American life.
 In the years and decades immediately following the end of slavery, certain policies sanctioned discrimination against Black people.
 Probably none more so than Jim Crow laws.

 Good.
-Between the late 1800s and mid-1900s (yes, nearly three quarters of a century), southern states implemented a set of laws that segregated Black and White people in all aspects of life: education, housing, public transportation, restaurants, prisons, drinking fountains, bathrooms, the list goes on.
+Between the late 1800s and mid-1900s (yes, nearly three quarters of a century), southern states implemented a set of laws that segregated Black and white people in all aspects of life: education, housing, public transportation, restaurants, prisons, drinking fountains, bathrooms, the list goes on.
 This system was sanctioned by a Supreme Court decision that upheld the “separate but equal” doctrine.
-In reality, the spaces Black people had access to were rarely equal to those of White people, if they existed at all.
-During this time, Black people were frequently terrorized and killed by Whites and white supremacist groups like the Ku Klux Klan – with more than 3,000 Black people being lynched, according to the NAACP.
+In reality, the spaces Black people had access to were rarely equal to those of white people, if they existed at all.
+During this time, Black people were frequently terrorized and killed by whites and white supremacist groups like the Ku Klux Klan – with more than 3,000 Black people being lynched, according to the NAACP.
 While segregation in public places was banned with the Civil Rights Act of 1964, Jim Crow laws reinforced a systemic structure of inequality that we still see today.
 Let’s get into the areas of our society where we see this playing out…

 Home ownership can be a significant way to build wealth in the US.
 But Black Americans have long been left out.
 First, because they weren’t legally allowed to own property as enslaved people.
 And later, because of a series of federal and local policies, including segregated federal housing projects and redlining.

-Yep.
 Redlining is a practice that started in the 1930s to determine which neighborhoods were worthy of mortgage loans.
 Neighborhoods that were considered a higher credit risk were outlined in red.
 Guess who mostly lived in those neighborhoods?
 The practice kept Black people from being able to buy homes and it wasn’t banned until the 1960s.

 The federal gov passed the Fair Housing Act.
 It bans discrimination when it comes to buying or renting a home, applying for a mortgage, or receiving public housing.
 But experts say the effects of redlining are still visible today.

 In 2019, Black home ownership fell to a record low since the Census Dept began keeping track.
-At one point last year, the homeownership rate among White people was 73%, compared to 40.6% among Black people.
+At one point that year, the homeownership rate among white people was 73%, compared to 40.6% among Black people.
 One study from 2018 found that three out of four neighborhoods that were redlined decades ago are low-to-moderate income today, and more likely to be made up of minority residents.
-On the flip side, the study found that neighborhoods that were considered a safe investment during the redlining era now have higher incomes and are predominantly White.
+On the flip side, the study found that neighborhoods that were considered a safe investment during the redlining era now have higher incomes and are predominantly white.
 And all of this affects not just where Black Americans live, but the type of schools they go to as well.
 Which brings us to…

 In 1954, the Supreme Court ruled that racial segregation in public schools was unconstitutional with the landmark case Brown v.
 Board of Education.
 But most schools weren’t actually integrated for years.
 And data shows that US schools have become more, not less, segregated in recent decades.

 After the Brown case, some school districts made voluntary efforts to integrate.
 But not all.
 A subsequent 1971 Supreme Court decision upheld mandatory busing programs to integrate schools.
 That was the practice of transporting kids outside of their neighborhood to achieve diversity in schools.
-Both White and Black students were bused, but it was more common for Black students to have to travel.
+Both white and Black students were bused, but it was more common for Black students to have to travel.
 But people fought it.

-Many White parents fled to the suburbs or to private schools, making it harder to maintain racially-diverse schools.
+Many white parents fled to the suburbs or to private schools, making it harder to maintain racially-diverse schools.
 Some groups of kids were confronted with violence, including crowds throwing bricks at school buses holding Black children in Boston.
 And in the ‘90s, a number of court rulings against busing were issued, saying it had worked and didn’t need to continue.
-But a 2019 study found that since 1988, the number of schools that enroll 90-100% non-White students has more than tripled.
+But a 2019 study found that since 1988, the number of schools that enroll 90-100% non-white students has more than tripled.
 And minority students are increasingly concentrated in schools with higher rates of poverty.

 A lot of it has to do with the fact that school districts rely heavily on local taxes and poorer areas have less tax income.
 Meaning that communities with low-income households are automatically getting less money dedicated to their local schools.
-One study found schools that mostly serve students of color got $23 billion less funding than mostly White school districts, or about $2,200 less per student.
-And with fewer resources comes an achievement gap, where minority students typically have lower standardized test scores than White students.
+One study found schools that mostly serve students of color got $23 billion less funding than mostly white school districts, or about $2,200 less per student.
+And with fewer resources comes an achievement gap, where minority students typically have lower standardized test scores than white students.
 Research shows that the gap narrows when schools are integrated.
 But until then, it means that millions of Black students are facing a disadvantage – especially when it comes to...